-Understanding the difference between Kubernetes pipelines and traditional CI/CD pipelines is not always clear.
-Yes, Kubernetes disrupts ‘business as usual’ when in comes to your CI/CD pipeline.
-Adapting to these changes will be required if you want to take full advantage of a Kubernetes architecture and move from a containerized application to one that is designed around microservices.
+Kubernetes CI/CD looks very different from our traditional model.
+Understanding the difference between Kubernetes CI/CD and traditional monolithic pipelines is not always obvious.
+In this blog we will breakdown how Kubernetes CI/CD is different, and what needs to be done to adapt.
+And adapting to these changes will be required if you want to take full advantage of a Kubernetes architecture and move from a containerized application to one that is designed around microservices.
 Shifting from monolithic to microservices is a big deal.
-In this article, we will cover some of the basic differences between monolithic and microservices that are at the core of the pipeline disruption.
-We will cover four big pipeline challenges:
+We will cover four big DevOps pipeline challenges:

 - Kubernetes Pipeline Workflows – from a few to hundreds

 - Small builds with no links – a loss of basic configuration management